ArkiTask

 Balancing user and business goals

-Other changes and refinements in v2 of the Task Selection screens are annotated below:
+Other changes and refinements of the Task Selection screens are annotated below:

 DESIGN PIVOT

-• Increased efficiency - users can access important information and actions quickly without having to navigate away from the current screen
+• Increased efficiency - Users can access details and actions without leaving their current screen.

-• Better organization - the right-side panel can be used to display additional project or task details, allowing users to better organize their project information
+• Better organization - Right-side panel can be used to display additional project and task details, allowing users to better organize their project information.

 With the addition of the right-side panel, two screens (previously) consolidate into one single-screen view.